Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **SSDT-GPRW:** This is a special SSDT for solving instant wake by hooking GPRW or UPRW.

+# Tools

+- **OpenShell.efi**  This allows you to run shell using a command-line interface.
+There are other tools that come with Open Core that you can check out.

 # ACPI Patches

 - **Change EC0 to EC:** Find ``<4543305F>`` Replace ``<45435F5F>`` This renames ECO to EC which is your embedded controller.